Sensitive Attorney Assists with Children’s SSDI Benefits in Mobile, AL

 - Child has a limited income, which is defined by the SSA and changes every year

-Helping disabled workers and their children in Alabama and Florida
+Helping disabled workers and their children in Alabama

 If you or your child may qualify for Social Security disability benefits but your benefits are denied, you need the help of a highly experienced Social Security disability lawyer like Byron Lassiter.
 To learn more about your family’s rights to benefits and how to appeal, please contact Byron A. Lassiter & Associates, P.C. online or call toll free 800.544.3568.
 Our initial consultations are free and there are no fees unless we win for you.